pnnl-predictive-phenomics/csc052-gem/README.md

-# Organism-specific Genome-Scale Metabolic Model Continuous Validation with Memote
+# Bacillus Genome-Scale Metabolic Model Continuous Validation with Memote

 This is a Memote repository for a genome scale model of *Bacillus* (CSC052) that is part of the CarbStor community.